MESAHub/mesa/docs/source/test_suite.rst

 :ref:`gyre_in_mesa_bcep`
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for a 12 Msun, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion;
+This test case checks the implementation of GYRE in MESA for a 12 |Msun|, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion;
 a beta Cephei stellar model.

 :ref:`gyre_in_mesa_envelope`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for the envelope of a 12 Msun, Z=0.02 metallicity, model.
+This test case checks the implementation of GYRE in MESA for the envelope of a 12 |Msun|, Z=0.02 metallicity, model.

 :ref:`gyre_in_mesa_ms`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for a 1 Msun, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion.
+This test case checks the implementation of GYRE in MESA for a 1 |Msun|, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion.

 :ref:`gyre_in_mesa_rsg`
 ^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for a 21 Msun, Z=0.02 metallicity, model in the red supergiant regime.
+This test case checks the implementation of GYRE in MESA for a 21 |Msun|, Z=0.02 metallicity, model in the red supergiant regime.

 :ref:`gyre_in_mesa_spb`
 ^^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for a 5 Msun, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion; a slowly pulsating B-type star (SPB) stellar model.
+This test case checks the implementation of GYRE in MESA for a 5 |Msun|, Z=0.02 metallicity, model evolving from the zero-age main sequence to core hydrogen depletion; a slowly pulsating B-type star (SPB) stellar model.

 :ref:`gyre_in_mesa_wd`
 ^^^^^^^^^^^^^^^^^^^^^^

-This test case checks the implementation of GYRE in MESA for a cooling 0.85 Msun white dwarf model.
+This test case checks the implementation of GYRE in MESA for a cooling 0.85 |Msun| white dwarf model.

 :ref:`hb_2M`
 ^^^^^^^^^^^^